-SaaS Agreements Licensing Legal Tips and Advice.
+SaaS Agreements & End User License Agreement (EULA) Legal Tips and Advice.
 Software as a Service SaaS Lawyer Andrew S. Bosin represents SaaS and Software companies drafting and negotiating and providing legal advice on SaaS Agreements, SaaS Contracts, SaaS Licensing and End User Agreements and Master Service Agreements.

 Andrew’s SaaS law and legal practice is based just outside of New York City where he provides legal advice to SaaS application, solutions and service providers, software applications developers, cutting edge companies and innovators, apps developers, entrepreneurs, founders, startups and emerging growth companies in the United States, US, New Jersey, New York, New York City, Brooklyn, Connecticut, Florida, Texas, Chicago, California, Ohio, Idaho, Alaska, and globally, internationally and worldwide in the UK, Europe, Amsterdam, London, Hong Kong, Abu Dhabi, UAE, Dubai, Bangalore, Delhi NCR, Hyderabad, Pune, Chennai, and Mumbai, India.

 Andrew also represents SaaS and cloud companies, startups, emerging growth companies, entrepreneurs, vendors and big data and analytics platforms located based in Dallas, Miami, Washington, DC, Philadelphia, Austin, Houston, Phoenix, Denver, Salt Lake City, Seattle, Boston, Pennsylvania, Houston, Utah, Atlanta, Charlotte, Los Angeles, San Diego, San Francisco, Silicon Valley, Provo, San Antonio, North Carolina, Indianapolis, Columbus, Cleveland, Pittsburgh, Toronto, Montreal, Vancouver, Calgary, Edmonton, Ottawa, Paris, Madrid, Barcelona, Spain, Berlin, Germany, Austria, Italy, France, Dublin, Copenhagen, Ireland, Scotland, Glasgow, Denmark, Sweden, Finland, Stockholm, Oslo, Helsinki, Rome, Australia, Hungary, and Madrid.